solita/solita.github.com/_posts/2015-11-11-raiders-of-the-lost-entropy.md

 There are few known and researched ways to generate entropy if I/O events are not suitable:

-1. Hardware based devices.
-Sample some noise from radio waves or digital camera photo cell.
+1. [Hardware based random number generators](https://en.wikipedia.org/wiki/Hardware_random_number_generator).
+Sample some noise from radio waves, radioactive decay or noise from a digital camera photo cell.
 Simple A/D  converter + a sensor and plenty of entropy is available.
-Costs less than 50 eur to make.
+Costs less than 50 eur to make since you don't require NSA-proof entropy (if you did, you wouldn't be reading this).
 Some PC chipsets have a built-in HW generator which can be utilized with [rng-tools](https://www.gnu.org/software/hurd/user/tlecarrour/rng-tools.html).

 2. Randomness of timing.
-Linux has [Haveged](http://www.issihosts.com/haveged/), which works by generating randomness from the reasonably random small differences in clock cycles.
+Linux has [Haveged](http://www.issihosts.com/haveged/), which works by generating randomness from the reasonably random small differences in timing of system interrupts.
 See [HAVEGE algorithm](http://www.irisa.fr/caps/projects/hipsor/) for detailed explanation.
+Another interesting trick is to sample clock drift of system clocks, called [Dakarand](http://dankaminsky.com/2012/08/15/dakarand/).
 The computers are deterministic, but modern computers never operate from a single hardware timer clock in a perfectly deterministic way.
 ([Original IBM PC actually did just that](https://news.ycombinator.com/item?id=2729571), nice engineering trick there.)